ekankchhaparwal/THE-YUMMIES-FlutterApp/README.md

 ## Editing the meal details :
 The edit icon,on clicking lets you edit details of the Meal Completely and update  the same in the local Storage.

-## About Hive Integration :
-The Hive Integration with the App is done and all the dishes recipies can be saved locally.
-The dishes can be read, updated, delete from local storage through hive using the concept of type-adaptor helps to Store Data Objects.

 ## ScreenShots of the App

 All the ScreenShots can be found in the 'ScreenShots-APP' folder to access all the ScreenShots of the App.